Skip to content

 6. Make sure your bike is well maintained and safe.
 There are some testing hills and bends.
 Brakes must be efficient, particularly if it is wet.

-7. A puncture repair kit (or spare tubes) and basic tool kit are strongly advised.
+7. A puncture repair kit (or spare tubes) and a basic tool kit are strongly advised.

-9. Water will be available at Transition but you may wish to carry additional fluid and / or leave some fluid and snacks with your bike.
+10. Water will be available at Transition, but you may wish to carry additional fluid, and/or leave some fluid and snacks with your bike.

-11. If you are injured or need help inform the nearest Marshal or ask a fellow competitor to do so.
+12. If you are injured or need help, inform the nearest Marshal or ask a fellow competitor to do so.

-12. If you pass an injured competitor please note their ‘Competitor Number’ and rough details of their injury and inform the next Marshal you pass.
+13. If you pass an injured competitor, please note their ‘Competitor Number’ and rough details of their injury and inform the next Marshal you pass.

-13. It is VITAL that any competitor retiring after REGISTRATION informs an official as soon as possible.
-If you drop out on the cycle, please, also, inform the Timers at the Finish even if you have already informed an official on the road.
+14. It is VITAL that any competitor retiring after REGISTRATION informs an official as soon as possible.
+If you drop out on the cycle, please also inform the Timers at the Finish, even if you have already informed an official on the road.

 .